 Unlike the “smiling response,” which occurs later in infancy, there is a form of smiling known as “endogenous smile” occurring in newborns and is not the result of external stimulation.
-Babies smile, and sometimes even laugh, in their sleep because of specific brain functions, as a manifestation of endogenously determined physiological rhythms during the rapid eye movement (REM) state sleep, the stage in which we dream (1).
+Infants and toddlers smile, and sometimes even laugh, while napping because of specific brain functions as a manifestation of endogenously determined physiological rhythms during the rapid eye movement (REM) state of sleep, the stage in which we dream (1).
 The baby’s smile is a response to the dream.
 It is nearly impossible to tell the contents of the dream since babies cannot express their thoughts.
 But the smile is quite likely a response to an incident in a dream.

 Infants use a smile as a communication tool.
 So a baby may smile if they dream of a parent or guardian, a favorite toy or pet and smile in response to the good feelings the vision creates.

-Babies may also smile just as they are falling asleep or waking up, which could be a reaction to the pleasurable or good feelings they experience at the time.
+Babies may also smile just as they fall asleep or wake up from a deep slumber, which could be a reaction to the pleasurable or good feelings they experience.

 How Does Sleep Cause A Baby To Smile?

-To know why babies smile in their sleep you need to understand sleep and its stages.
+To know sleep smiling in babies, you need to understand sleep and its stages.
 The two fundamental phases of sleep are non-rapid eye movement (NREM) and rapid eye movement (REM).

 Babies begin their sleep with the NREM phase, which has four stages (2):